LEAVE YOUR EMPLOYER ON GOOD TERMS AND BENEFIT FROM THE EXPERIENCE

 HOW CAN I AVOID CONFLICTS WHEN RESIGNING?

 Sending your resignation letter is good because it sets out the terms of your resignation and what happens next.
 There are a few things that you should keep in mind when drafting your resignation letter.
 Start with a polite introductory sentence such as, "I am writing this letter to inform you of my resignation."
 Secondly, it is essential to mention the date you will leave the company.
 You should also thank them for the opportunity and note the positive experiences while working with them.
-Lastly, if there are any outstanding tasks or projects, you should make sure they are complete or allocated.
+Lastly, if there are any outstanding tasks or projects, you should ensure they are complete or allocated.